lauradecc/game-project/README.md

 ### Additional info

-This is the first project developed by Sergio Puente and Laura de Cos at the Ironhack's Web Development Bootcamp and it has been created in a week.
+This is the first project developed by Sergio Puente and Laura de Cos at the Ironhack's Web Development Bootcamp and it has been created in five days.

 <img src="img/pixel-pugs.png" alt="pixel pugs running"/>